 Economics deals with the science of the optimum allocation of scarce resources—for maximizing welfare.

 And innovation is the heroic art of Genius—a magical act.
-It is about getting jobs done better out of ideas, generating a highly scaleable, profitable revenue stream, and accumulating monopolistic market power.
+It is about getting jobs done better out of ideas, generating a highly scaleable, profitable revenue stream, and accumulating Monopolistic market power.

 Science is about identifying variables and establishing quantitative (or at least logically very strong) relations among them to interpret and scale up art.
 Technology is about the intentional manipulation of those variables to invent or advance means for getting jobs done better.